blacksheep-crm/devpops/README.md

 3. Register BCRM Modified Objects List View with a responsibility of your choice

+4. Import BCRM Server Manager Service (only if you want to run srvrmgr commands from your browser ;-)

-4. Register FWK Runtime business service with your Application(s) in Application User Prop (ClientBusinessServiceN)
+4. Register FWK Runtime and BCRM Server Manager Service business servicess with your Application(s) in Application User Prop (ClientBusinessServiceN)

 5. Deliver repository changes.